KoniHD/stock_sim_uni/README.md

 * Programm structure and class definitions in UML style is in `res/Trading Market Simulation.pdf`

 ## Details for Sprint 2

+**RULE:** Make sure that for every commit the code keeps running!!
+We do not commit code that breaks the programm in its functionality!

 - User interaction
     - Allow user to define simulationlength interacively
     - After simulationlength is over print Stockmarket info (current stockprices) and print Wallet information (cashPosition, portfolioValue, owned stocks (value in owned stock, number stocks)) two Options: 1. end or 2. define interaction